-Harlow Enterprise Zone is located along the UK’s Innovation Corridor from London to Cambridge and just 15 miles from London Stansted Airport, making it a premier business location.
+Harlow Enterprise Zone occupies a strategically significant site along the UK’s Innovation Corridor, with its close proximity to London, Cambridge, Stansted Airport and the M11 making it a premier business location.

-Harlow was the birthplace of fibre optics with fibre optic cable being invented at STC (then Nortel) by George Hockham and Sir Charles Kao, for which they won the Nobel Prize for Science.
+Harlow is the birthplace of fibre optics with fibre optic telecommunications technology having been invented at STC (now Kao Park) by George Hockham and Sir Charles Kao, for which they won the Nobel Prize for Science.

 The Harlow Enterprise Zone builds on this tradition for innovation and enterprise with a campus environment for dynamic businesses creating new technologies and generating economic growth.

-- London Road South (Kao Park) - 20,000 square metres of ‘Grade A’ office space as well as the largest data centre development in the south east of England
+- London Road South (Kao Park) - offering ‘Grade A’ office space as well as the largest data centre development in the south east of England (Kao Data).

-- Templefields - existing industrial estate offering SME manufacturing space and longer term re-development opportunities
+- Templefields - existing industrial estate offering manufacturing space and longer term redevelopment opportunities with access to superfast broadband.

 There are a number of benefits available to businesses in the Enterprise Zone:

 - simplified planning, through the use of Local Development Orders

 - better site connectivity through new and improved road measures